MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ### Apply single-qubit and controlled operations

-Next, you apply the operations that comprise the `Perform3qubitQFT` operation itself.
-Q# already contains these and many other basic quantum operations in the `Microsoft.Quantum.Intrinsic` namespace.
+Next, you apply the operations that comprise the `Main` operation itself.
+Q# already contains these and many other basic quantum operations in the `Microsoft.Quantum.Intrinsic` library.

 The first operation applied is the `H` (Hadamard) operation to the first qubit: